snorkel-team/snorkel/README.md

 * _[Learning to Compose Domain-Specific Transformations for Data Augmentation](https://arxiv.org/abs/1709.01643)_ (NIPS 2017)
 * _[Gaussian Quadrature for Kernel Features](https://arxiv.org/abs/1709.02605)_ (NIPS 2017)

-## Learning how to use Snorkel

-The [introductory tutorial](tutorials/intro) covers the entire Snorkel workflow, showing how to extract spouse relations from news articles.
-The tutorial is available in the [`tutorials/intro`](tutorials/intro) directory.
-You can also check out all the great [**materials**](https://simtk.org/frs/?group_id=1263) from the recent Mobilize Center-hosted [Snorkel workshop](http://mobilize.stanford.edu/events/snorkelworkshop2017/)!
-Then, for more content, check out the other tutorials available [here](tutorials).

-### Tutorial Quick Start
+## Tutorial Quick Start

 This section has the commands to quickly get started running the tutorial notebooks.
 For more detailed installation instructions, see the [Installation section](#installation) below.
-This instructions assume that you already have [conda](https://conda.io/) installed (which we use to create a `snorkel` environment).
+This instructions assume that you already have [conda](https://conda.io/) installed.

-First, download and extract a copy of the snorkel directory from a [GitHub release](https://github.com/HazyResearch/snorkel/releases) (version 0.7.0 or greater).
+First, download and extract a copy of the Snorkel directory from a [GitHub release](https://github.com/HazyResearch/snorkel/releases) (version 0.7.0 or greater).
 Then navigate to the root of the `snorkel` directory in a terminal and run the following:

 ```sh